SpeechLabNTU/chatbot_web_framework/README.md

 **frontend directory**: Written on ReactJS, provides the view of the application<br/>
 **backend directory**: Written on NodeJS, provides API endpoints for frontend<br/>
 **comparison directory**: Written on Flask, provides API service for response comparisons<br/>
-**dialogflowfunctions**: Written on NodeJS, used to upload intentions ot dialogflow for NLP training<br/>
+**dialogflowfunctions**: Written on NodeJS, used to upload intentions to dialogflow for NLP training<br/>
+**flaskservice directory**: Written on Flask, provides Text Classification Model Training and response comparisons<br/>

 # Master Branch